Saksorn21/nyren-codebase-setup/README.md

 - **JavaScript/TypeScript**: Select the programming language.
 - **Libraries**: Add useful libraries for the chosen language.
 - **Project Structure**: Automatically create a basic structure optimized for your choice.

-## Roadmap

-- Additional integrations with popular frameworks.
-- Customizable project templates.
-- Support for more languages and tools.

 ## License